noahpierau/Agapism-Manifesto/README.md

 > **Agapism is the belief in unconditional, universal love.**

+---

 The manifesto will answer the following questions:
 - [What is Love?](#what-is-love)
   - 1: being in an open connection
   - 2: so that energy may flow freely
   - Further reflections
 - [Why Agapism?](#why-agapism)
+  - Meaning in the universe
 - [How will Agapism work?](#how-will-agapism-work)
+  - Practices and gatherings
   - The Church of Agape

 This is a living document, so significant changes will be made along the way.
 If you would like to keep a certain version of this text, please save a local copy since new versions will replace older ones.

-Last edit was made on 1 January 2023.
+Last edit was made on 2 January 2023.

 # What is Love?